EHS Management System Integration

 Under guidelines relating to contract manufacturers and suppliers, EHS evaluations of the facilities and operating practices of contract manufacturers and selected suppliers are conducted.
 The guidelines address topics such as: chemical storage and handling practices; waste storage, handling and disposal practices at sites; permits; emergency preparedness and response; employee exposure; regulatory compliance history; and financial position.

-Corporate Evaluation Process
+Corporate Audit Process

 Bristol-Myers Squibb provides consumers, commercial customers and distributors with information regarding the safe use, transportation, storage and disposal of our products.
 The vast majority of our products relate to health care, the labeling of which is strictly regulated by various governments to ensure safe use.
 We follow the highest standards of labeling and product safety information for our health care products.
 The company also has systems for tracking consumer comments and adverse reactions to our products.
 Bristol-Myers Squibb then uses this information to modify product formulations, labeling and safety data sheets, as appropriate.